What is Information Architecture(IA) in UX: Examples, Strategies, and Collaboration

 8 Principles of Information Architecture

 Dan Brown who was the founder of EightShapes has proposed eight principles of information architecture that serve as a framework for designing effective information architecture.
-These principles are:
+These principles are as follows,

 8 Principles of IA